AlexandreStang/2020_colony/README.md

 #### IMPORTANT!

 The project features many files with very long names.
-Make sure to clone the repo in a location with a shorter path or to configure Git to allow for long paths.
+Make sure to clone the repo in a location with a shorter path or to configure Git to allow for long paths before attempting to clone.

 #### Once the project is downloaded, you can either:

 1. Try the game out yourself by opening the build `Builds/2020-04-19_Build/Colony2020`
-2. Launch the project inside Unity itself.
+2. Launch the folder `Unity` inside Unity itself.
 This requires Unity version `2019.2.1f1`

 ## 📩 Contact